 - September 2017-January 2018: SPREE members and NCSL staff collectively developed a publication highlighting the group’s efforts and the resulting framework.
 This drafting process began in September.
 In December, the draft will be professionally edited and graphically designed by NCSL’s Communications team with distribution online and in print in January 2018.

 - July 29-30, 2018: NCSL Legislative Summit, Los Angeles (Preconference).
 This meeting of the SPREE Working Group served as a review of the 2018-2020 scope of work and discussion about maximizing service to state legislatures across the country.
 Attendees participated in a site visit to an early learning center and learn about local implementation challenges and successes.

 - Aug.
 8-9, 2019: NCSL Legislative Summit, Nashville (Postconference).
-This meeting of the SPREE Working Group will continue the discussion around supporting state legislators and legislative staff in their efforts to improve preschool through third grade educational outcomes.
+This meeting of the SPREE Working Group continued the discussion around supporting state legislators and legislative staff in their efforts to improve preschool through third grade educational outcomes.
 Attendees participated in a discussion regarding the effectiveness of the Tennessee Voluntary Pre-K program with researchers from Vanderbilt University.

 - July 13-15, 2020: Educating Our Youngest Learners During Challenging Times, Virtual Summit.
 This meeting of the SPREE Working Group will explore the challenges that state legislatures face in the wake of the COVID-19 pandemic.